AndrzejKorcz/GitHub/GitHubFundamentals/README.md

 # Some commands to get us started

-$ git -> It all starts with “git”…
+$ git -> It all starts with â€œgitâ€â€¦

 $ git config -> Configure the tooling